SittingDucksModels/scalemodel-links/README.md

 This is a list of links related to scale model building, including historical sources.

 Want to add links, see [Contributing](https://github.com/SittingDucksModels/scalemodel-links/blob/master/CONTRIBUTE.md).
+If you have or want to setup your own list in your own language, please let me know or add a link to it yourself.

 --------------------
 - [Communities](#Communities)